 We arrived on the market day, which means frenzy activities in the main square.

 Bars and restaurants full of tourists and boats sailing the lake back and forth from the tiny island.

 The town is quite worth a visit after you leave the port behind, walk up the town paths leading to the church of San Rocco, a tiny example of Baroque architecture.

-The path right at the angle of the church leads to the center of the village: ice cream parlors, traditional shops or botteghe, pizzerie, characteristic buildings and wide flocks of stairs populate the area, while the Palazzotto della Comunità imposes its presence to the visitors reaching Piazza Motta.
+The path right at the angle of the church leads to the center of the village: ice cream parlors, pizza places, and traditional shops.
+Characteristic buildings, and wide flocks of stairs populate the area, while the Palazzotto della Comunità imposes its presence to the visitors reaching Piazza Motta.

 The culinary tradition is typical of the Piedmont region; for a simple yet genuine choice of tastes reach Edera, a small restaurant a few meters away from the square (Via Bersani 15).

 Here you can try local mushrooms and fish.
 Kids will happily feast with huge hamburgers or simple dishes of pasta and will be treated as guests of honor.